 McCarthy was the quarterback coach at Siena College prior to his time at Albany.

 An honorable mention All-New Jersey Athletic Conference (NJAC) quarterback at SUNY-Cortland, McCarthy passed for 2,266 yards and 13 touchdowns as a senior and established a school record with 223 completions.
 He received the ECAC Division III offensive player of the week award.

 McCarthy, originally from Wilder, VT, earned a B.S. in physical education from Cortland.
 He received a master’s from UAlbany in the spring of 2004.
 McCarthy was an all-state high school athlete in football, basketball and baseball.
 He has volunteered at the Lauren’s First and Goal Camp, a one-day clinic that raises funds for pediatric brain tumor research.

-McCarthy and his wife Jennifer reside in Simsbury.
+McCarthy and his wife Jennifer reside in Simsbury with their three sons.